Carson Smith (baseball): Professional career

+Seattle Mariners (2011–2015)

-Minor League Baseball
+Minor leagues

-The Seattle Mariners selected Smith in the eighth round of the 2011 MLB Draft, with the 243rd overall pick.
-Smith pitched for the High Desert Mavericks of the Class A-Advanced California League in 2012, and the Jackson Generals of the Double-A Southern League in 2013.
+The Seattle Mariners drafted Smith in the eighth round, with the 243rd overall selection of the 2011 Major League Baseball draft, with the 243rd overall pick.
+Smith pitched for the High Desert Mavericks of the High–A California League in 2012, and the Jackson Generals of the Double–A Southern League in 2013.
 After the 2013 season, the Mariners assigned Smith to the Arizona Fall League, and he was named to appear in the Fall Stars Game.
-In 2014, Smith pitched for the Tacoma Rainiers of the Triple-A Pacific Coast League.
+In 2014, Smith pitched for the Tacoma Rainiers of the Triple–A Pacific Coast League.

-Seattle Mariners (2014–2015)
+Major leagues

 The Mariners promoted Smith to the major leagues on September 1, 2014.
 He faced one batter that day, retiring Josh Donaldson of the Oakland Athletics on a ground out.
 Smith made a total of nine appearances for the Mariners in September; he did not allow a run in 8 1/3 innings pitched, while recording ten strikeouts and issuing three walks.

 Pitching for Seattle in 2015, Smith did not allow a run in his first 11 appearances of the season.
 This set a Mariners' record of 20 pitching appearances without allowing a run to start an MLB career.
 Smith finally allowed a run on May 3, his 21st MLB appearance, giving up a solo home run to Evan Gattis of the Houston Astros.
 Smith became the Mariners' closer in June due to Fernando Rodney's struggles during the season.
 For the season, Smith appeared in 70 Mariners games, compiling a 2.31 earned run average (ERA) while recording 13 saves; in 70 innings pitched, he had 92 strikeouts and issued 22 walks.